cdbbnnyCode/modpack-installer/README.md

 help me out by posting an [issue](https://github.com/cdbbnnyCode/modpack-installer/issues)!

 **V2.1 update info**: After updating to version 2.1, please run the `clean.py` script to upgrade all of your existing modpacks.
-See

 ### Features
 * Simple command-line interface